- FAQs About Oil Painting

 Alkyd paints dry overnight - or within 24 hours

 Alkyd paints are made with the same pigments as oil paints.
 The

 pigments are carried by an alkyd resin instead of linseed oil.
 They dry very fast compared to oil paints.

 handle and look exactly like oil paints.
 If nobody said anything, we

 They make it easier when learning how to oil paint.

 Alkyds have a good painting

-consistency right out of the tube.
-Use them straight out of the tube without
+consistency.
+They can used straight out of the tube without

 Be wary of using commercial photos or paintings that have copyrights.